KJB430 Protein redox chemistry

 Lectures, theoretical exercises, practical exercises and a final report.

-Evaluation of final report (pass/failed)
+Evaluation of final report and an oral exam. (pass/failed)

 A total of 120 hours: